 - Talk with your child’s carer about how you expect your child to behave.

-The National Quality Framework (NQF) requires that early childhood services are inclusive – that all children can go to and take part in a service’s regular activities and routines.
+The National Quality Framework (NQF) requires that early childhood services are inclusive – that each child who attends can take part in a service’s regular activities and routines, and that each child feels confident and secure.